percona/pmm-doc/docs/uninstall-pmm/uninstall_package_manager.md

-# Uninstall PMM client with package manager
+# Uninstall PMM client using package manager

 To uninstall PMM client with package manager, do the following steps: